 Injury Prevention

 Many injuries come from a weak or poorly developed posterior chain, or bad habits originating from poor posture.
-Hip hinge exercises help you build a strong posture, as well as strengthening your core muscles, lower back and more, which helps avoid injury both in lifting and in everyday activities.
+Hip hinge exercises help you build a strong posture and get you into the habit of keeping a neutral spine position.

 Common Hip Hinge Mistakes